 - Avoid overfilling your workspace with excess materials.

-- Create an overflow area outside of workspace for duplicate materials, tools, and parts.
+- Create an overflow area outside of the workspace for duplicate materials, tools, and parts.

 What Is Straighten?